acaylor/grafana/grafana/provisioning/dashboards/readme.md

 Files in this directory can be imported to grafana.

+## Provisioning

+The file `default.yaml` helps provision Grafana with these dashboards.
+See the top level docker stack for an example of how dashboards are provisioned into a container.

 ## Public Dashboards

 Dashboards that are published for the grafana community can be imported with an ID string: